 MY RESPONSE TO THE SABBATH SCHOOL LESSON STATEMENT

-This message was repeatedly sent (with no response) to the GC of the SDA Church and the Office of the Adult Bible Study Guide of the General Conference concerning the following quote from our Sabbath School Lesson ‘Growing in Christ’ (October 27-November 2012):
+This message was repeatedly sent (with no response) to the GC of the SDA Church and the Office of the Adult Bible Study Guide of the General Conference concerning the following quote from the written by Kwabena Donkor Sabbath School Lesson ‘Growing in Christ’ (October 27-November 2012):

 “From the New Testament’s point of view, Christ’s redemptive death is substitutionary.
 He took our place… Though some reject this idea because they don’t like the notion of someone suffering in place of another (especially in the place of someone who is guilty), that’s the heart and soul of the gospel message“.